Quirico Pignalberi: Life

 Quirico Pignalberi was born on 11 July 1891 in Frosinone as the last of five children to the peasants Egidio Pignalberi and Caterina Proietti.
 He received his baptism on 12 July 1891 in the church of the Sacred Heart in La Forma – a small district in Serrone.
 He received his Confirmation on 29 September 1893 at the age of two from Cardinal Angelo Bianchi.

 In his childhood while at school his teacher asked him to manage the classroom and left.
-Moments later a shot was heard and his teacher had killed themselves in order to avoid repercussions from Freemasons who had ordered them to assassinate King Umberto I. This had a profound effect on Pignalberi who decided to fight against the enemies of God where it was possible.
+Moments later a shot was heard and his teacher had killed himself in order to avoid repercussions from Freemasons who had ordered him to assassinate King Umberto I. This had a profound effect on Pignalberi who decided to fight against the enemies of God where it was possible.
 Before the reception of his First Communion he decided to pursue the ecclesiastical life after a nun spoke about the dignities of such a life.
+After attending primary school, he continued his high school studies privately with the parish priest of Serrone.

 Pignalberi joined the Franciscan Conventuals on 30 October 1908 in Zagarolo in Rome and made his religious profession on 14 November 1909 after the conclusion of his novitiate.
 He studied as the Pontifical Gregorian from 1911 to 1913 and later studied at the Saint Bonaventure institute that his order managed from 1914 until 1917.
 It was while he studied that he met and befriended Saint Maximilian Kolbe.
 He was ordained to the priesthood on 10 August 1917.